 Project Summary and Project Specifications

 These may be the same as the documents that were submitted at the start of your degree programme.
-The Project Summary is a brief description of your proposed project, while the Project Specification provides a more detailed account about your intended methods and likely results.
+The Project Summary is a brief description of your proposed project, while the Project Specification provides a more detailed account of your intended methods and likely results.
 If any significant changes have been made to your project, these should be reflected in an updated Summary and Specification.

 Updated Table of Contents

 This may already be contained in the Project Specification Report, but if not then the Interim Report should include an up to date Table of Contents.
-In addition it is helpful to include 1-2 sentences that describe the content of each chapter.
+In addition, it is helpful to include 1-2 sentences that describe the content of each chapter.

 The Interim Report is usually accompanied by a full literature review, which will form the basis of a dissertation chapter.
 Like all literature reviews, it should provide an overview of the theories and practices that are most relevant to your own work.
 It is often organised thematically and will demonstrate the student’s ability to contextualise their project within the recent advances in their field.
 This will probably be the longest section of the Interim Report.